-- Before the beginning of each stage, the athlete may fire one (1) Sighting series of five (5) shots; - The Range Officer must give the command "LOAD" before each series; after the command "LOAD", the athlete must prepare himself within one (1) minute with the correct number of cartridges; - Firing will begin on the appropriate command or signal; - All athletes must complete the Precision Stage before the Rapid Fire Stage may begin; - During each series in the Rapid Fire Stage, the target is shown five (5) times or, when EST are used, the green lights come on for three (3) sec. (+ 0.2 sec.
-0.0 sec.) for each shot; the time between each appearance (the edge-on position) or, when EST are used, the red lights are on must be seven (7) sec. (± 0.1 second); one (1) shot only will be fired during each appearance of the target; - All athletes will fire the Sighting series as well as all MATCH series at the same time and on the same commands:
+- a) Before the beginning of each stage, the athlete may fire one(1) Sighting series of five (5) shots; - b) The Range Officer must give the command "LOAD" before each series; after the command "LOAD," the athlete must prepare himself within one (1) minute with the correct number of cartridges; - c) After the command "UNLOAD" is given at the end of a sighting or MATCH series, there must be a pause of one (1) minute before the Range Officer gives the command "LOAD" to start the next series:

+- d) Firing will begin on the appropriate command or signal; - e) All athletes must complete the Precision Stage before the Rapid Fire Stage may begin; - f) During each series in the Rapid Fire Stage, the target is shown five (5) times or, when EST are used, the green lights come on for three (3) sec. (+ 0.2 sec.
+0.0 sec.) for each shot; the time between each appearance (the edge-on position) or, when EST are used, the red lights are on must be seven (7) sec. (± 0.1 second); one (1) shot only will be fired during each appearance of the target; - g) All athletes will fire the Sighting series as well as all MATCH series at the same time and on the same commands:

-"FOR THE SIGHTING SERIES - LOAD" All athletes load within a time of one (1) minute.
+"FOR THE SIGHTING All athletes load within a time of one (1) SERIES - LOAD" minute.
 "FOR THE FIRST / NEXT COMPETITION SERIES - LOAD" All athletes load within a time of one (1) minute.
-"ATTENTION" The red lights must be switched on or if paper targets are used, they must be turned to the edge-on position After a delay of seven (7) sec. (+/-1.0 sec.) either the green lights will come on, or the target will be turned to face the athlete.
+"ATTENTION" The red lights must be switched on or if paper targets are used, they must be turned to the edge-on position After a delay of seven (7) sec. (+/- 0.1 sec.) either the green lights will come on, or the target will be turned to face the athlete.

-- Before each shot the athlete must lower his arm and adopt the READY position; - The pistol must not rest on the bench, or shooting table, during the series; and - A series is considered as having started from the moment the red light is switched on, or the targets turn away from the athlete after the command "ATTENTION," every shot fired after that must be counted as a MATCH shot.
+- h) Before each shot the athlete must lower his arm and adopt the READY position; - i) The pistol must not rest on the bench, or shooting table, during the series; and - j) A series is considered as having started from the moment the red light is switched on, or the targets turn away from the athlete after the command "ATTENTION," every shot fired after that must be counted as a MATCH shot.